 These leadership positions should be viewed with the gravity of the role they play within the organization.
 A careful, well-planned search should be undertaken to recruit qualified candidates who will fit the organization culturally and with a trail of success in medical management.
 Interim management provides a solution that affords the time to identify the right candidate for the long-term success of the practice.

 A better option is to engage seasoned healthcare leaders who enjoy serving in the role of an interim executive.
 They tend to come to the job with extensive experience, often in areas of particular relevance to the hiring organization.
 Well-placed interim leaders allow for a broad talent search that yields the best possible candidate to fill the vacant position.

 Coker offers client partners the human capital to deploy interim managers who are senior executives with, on average, 25 years of practice management experience.
 Settings include EPNs and private medical practices, from single specialty to multi-specialty.
 Additionally, with the experience that Coker offers, the senior level management vacancy can be filled temporarily by an executive who can continue to aid the organization.
 The interim placement option is a valuable solution to relieve the stresses of having an open position in a vital management role and provides leadership while a permanent position can be filled.

-If you would like to learn more about how Coker Group can assist your organization through interim management, please call 678.832.2021 to speak with Jeff Gorke, Senior Vice President.
+If you would like to learn more about how Coker Group can assist your organization through interim management, please contact us to speak with Jeff Gorke, Senior Vice President.